a8m/mark/README.md

 ##### Mark.AddRenderFn
 `AddRenderFn` let you pass `NodeType`, and `RenderFn` function and override the default `Node` rendering.
 To get all Nodes type and their fields/methods, see the full documentation: [go-doc](http://godoc.org/github.com/a8m/mark)

+Example 1:
 ```go
 m := mark.New("hello", nil)
 m.AddRenderFn(mark.NodeParagraph, func(node mark.Node) (s string) {